stuartsmith06/digitalsheepdog/_posts/2020-12-16-credit-freeze.md

 Freezing/unfreezing your credit is a very straightforward process.
 The easiest way to do this is online, via one of the CRAs websites.
 They also offer a telephone and postal mail option to freeze/unfreeze your credit, I’m only going to focus on the online method to do this.

 A few years ago, Experian and TransUnion charged a small ($3.00) fee to do a freeze/unfreeze; however, as I am writing this, there is no charge for doing this with any of the three CRAs--at least in my home state of Georgia.
-Also, the details below on freezing/unfreezing may have changed, but it is still a fairly straightfoward process with any of the CRAs.
+Also, the details below on freezing/unfreezing may have changed, but it is still a fairly straightforward process with any of the CRAs.

 Another tip:  When applying for credit, ask the lender which CRA they use.
 Then only unfreeze your credit with that specific agency(ies)--it saves some time.